This page aims to give you an overview of yarn weights and guidance on what hook size you might want to use with your yarn of choice.

 Hook Sizes and terminology

 Crochet has multiple terms to describe the same thing, but with hook sizes, we outdo ourselves!

 There are at least 3 common ways to denote a hook size – a metric millimetre sizing, a US letter (sometimes a number) or a UK number are the most common.
 That’s before we look at Japanese sizes, lace weight hooks and aluminium vs steel hooks too.

-I always stick to the metric mm sizing in my patterns.
+Personally, I always stick to the metric mm sizing in my patterns.
 In a lot of modern western patterns you will be likely to just see the metric and or US sizes but there are still a lot of vintage UK patterns floating around so it’s useful to be aware of the options.

 Standard information about yarn weights in the US can be found here.
 It’s worth noting though that outside the US, different terms are used for similar yarn weights.

-IUltimately, experience will help you determine what size hook works best for you and the pattern you’re working, but in the meantime make a gauge swatch!
+Ultimately, experience will help you determine what size hook works best for you and the pattern you’re working, but in the meantime make a gauge swatch!